davis999/catalog/docs/Category Requirement Document.md

-#Category Requirement Document
+#Catelog Requirement Document
 ##1.
 Introduce
-The project provides other services with funtions of category.
+The project provides other services with funtions of catelog.
 Including modules as follows:
 * category management
 * product management